MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/drawings.rst

    // The VEE port has not implemented this function.
    Painter.drawCircle(gc, 1, 2, 3);

-   // This throws a MicroUIException.
+   // This throws a MicroUIException with the error code -13 (DRAWING_ERROR).
    Display.getDisplay().flush();

 The application developer could force a check of the drawing log flags: